ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Communications between DAP participants are carried over HTTP {{!RFC9110}}.
 Use of HTTPS is REQUIRED to provide server authentication and confidentiality.

-## Representation Language
+## Presentation Language

 With some exceptions, we use the presentation language defined in {{!RFC8446, Section 3}} to define messages in the DAP protocol.
 Encoding and decoding of these messages as byte strings also follows {{RFC8446}}.
 We enumerate the exceptions below.

+### Variable-Length Vectors

+{{Section 3.4 of !RFC8446}} describes a syntax for variable-length vectors where a range of permitted lengths is provided.
+By convention, DAP always specifies the lower length limit of variable-length vectors to be `0`.

+### Structure Variants

 {{Section 3.7 of !RFC8446}} defines a syntax for structure fields whose values are constants.
-In this document, we do not use that notation, but use something similar to describe specific variants of structures containing enumerated types, described in {{!RFC8446, Section 3.8}}.
+In this document, we do not use that notation, but use something similar to describe specific variants of structures that use an enumerated type as a discriminator, described in {{!RFC8446, Section 3.8}}.

 For example, suppose we have an enumeration and a structure defined as follows: